FAQ

 What is the difference between MyShake warning notifications and alerts and WEA alerts?

+When an alert is received depends on the distance an individual or business is from the epicenter of the earthquake.
+The closer the user, the shorter the warning time; the further they are, the longer the warning time they will generally receive.
 FEMA’s Wireless Emergency Alert (WEA) system operates nationwide and delivers text-like messages that are shared with WEA-capable mobile devices during emergency situations.
-The WEA system delivers a variety of alerts for America’s Missing Amber, national emergencies, wildfires, earthquakes (currently only in California), and imminent threats.
+The WEA system delivers a variety of alerts for America’s Missing Amber, national emergencies, wildfires, earthquakes, and imminent threats.
 For earthquakes, Californians may receive ShakeAlert® powered alerts from MyShake, Google, and WEA.
-However, WEAs will only be sent to individuals who could feel light shaking or greater for earthquakes magnitude 4.5 or greater.
-To maximize the chances of getting an earthquake alert Californians are recommended to download the MyShake App in addition to the other ways of getting alerts.
+However, WEAs will only be sent to individuals who could feel light shaking or greater for earthquakes magnitude 5.0 or greater.

-What are the benefits of these warnings?
+What are the benefits of these earthquake warnings?

 A few seconds of warning can provide life-saving opportunities.
 With a large earthquake, serious shaking can knock individuals to the ground or result in building damage and injuries.